 Note: As a parent of a child with mental health challenges, it is critical to learn the importance of IEPs (Individualized Education Programs) and Section 504 Plans.
 The Utah Parent Center will be happy to serve as advocates at your 504/IEP school meeting.

-The 2015 Utah Student Health and Risk Prevention (SHARP) Statewide Survey: This survey was designed to assess Utah adolescent substance use, mental health, suicide, anti-social behavior, and the risk and protective factors that predict these adolescent problem behaviors.
-You can read the 2015 Survey for Summit County by Clicking Here.
+The 2017 Utah Student Health and Risk Prevention (SHARP) Statewide Survey was designed to assess Utah adolescent substance use, mental health, suicide, anti-social behavior, and the risk and protective factors that predict these adolescent problem behaviors.
+You can read the 2017 Survey for Summit County by Clicking Here.

 In September 2016, NPR produced a thoughtful masterpiece examining the The Silent Epidemic of Mental Illness in our Schools.
 NPR, using must-see data visualization, outlined the significant mental health problems affecting our schools as well as offering several realistic action plans towards a solution.